QAston/md-wiki-public/software-eng/linux/native_wsl_host.md

 - linux drivers can make the drive file sparse
 - run `fsutil sparse setflag "F:\Artix\ext4.vhdx" 0` to make things work again if file is made sparse
+  - todo: this might be corrupting the file, a file desparser might be needed instead
+  - [this](https://github.com/dantmnf/desparse) removes the flag, but only if the file doesn't have sparse fields
+  - copy supposedly removes sparse flag? https://superuser.com/questions/508801/removing-sparse-file-attribute
+    - looks like removing the flags does expand the zeroes area, maybe corruption got introduced some other way?

 #### disable fast boot and hibernation